What Desert Plants Are Making You Sneeze?

 In the desert southwest, gravel is often the default mulch used to cover yards.
 But there are also advocates for using wood chips instead.
 What are the drawbacks and benefits … Read more

 Correct watering is the single most important thing you can do for your desert landscape plants.
-But most homeowners water “quick & shallow” which stresses their plants and wastes water. … Read more
+But most homeowners water “quick & shallow” which stresses their plants and ultimately wastes … Read more

 Digging a proper hole is the first step in plant care.
 But digging a hole isn’t that simple in the desert.
 Putting a plant in a half-baked hole will doom … Read more